Sciabbala/Project-Week-1-Build-Your-Own-Game/README.md

 <a name="workflow"></a>

 ## Workflow
-I created a Trello board to outline the steps I'd need to go through, coded the bulk of the program and fixed bugs and other irregularities right after.
-I then tested weird inputs and corner cases to check if the program would react correctly.
+I first created a Trello board to outline the steps I'd need to go through.
+The first iteration was extremely messy given that I was using just a couple of functions to do all the work.
+I then decided to have smaller functions, each taking care of a small aspect of the game.
+After that I fixed bugs and other irregularities.
+I then tested the input validation that I implented with weird inputs (special characters, blank inputs, etc.) and corner cases to check if the program would react correctly.

 <a name="organization"></a>